-Preheat oven to 350°F. Grease and flour a 10-inch tube pan and set aside.
+Before making this authentic German cake recipe, preheat your oven to 350°F. Grease and flour a 10-inch tube pan and set aside.
 Beat the butter with sugar and extracts until light and fluffy.
 Beat in the eggs first and then add the milk.

-In a bowl, with a wire whisk stir together the flour, baking powder, and salt.
+In a large bowl, with a wire whisk stir together the flour, baking powder, and salt.
 Beat the dry mixture into the creamed mixture until combined.

-Remove half of the batter to a bowl and stir in the cocoa and oil into the batter in the mixer bowl.
+Remove half of the batter to a separate bowl and stir in the cocoa and oil into the batter in the mixer bowl.